-- 8.1.9 Notwithstanding Policy 8.1.8, office developments with a lower density than the minimums set out in Schedule J may be permitted in the South Precinct and portions of the Technology Precincts outside the Urban Growth Centre, as defined in Schedule A, provided it has been demonstrated in a Development Block Master Plan, to the satisfaction of the City, that the minimum density can be achieved on the block with future phases of development. - 8.1.10 As per Policy 9.2.1.8 of Volume 1 of the Official Plan, the use of the maximum FSI to justify extra height, the use of the maximum height to justify extra density, or use of either of those regulations to deviate from the other built form policies of this plan will be deemed to meet neither the intent nor spirit of this plan. - 8.1.11 Notwithstanding Policy 8.1.8, where land is required to be conveyed to the City for the purposes of constructing or improving a major collector or minor arterial street, the area of the land to be conveyed shall be included in the land area used to calculate permitted density.
-In such cases, notwithstanding Policy 8.1.9, minor increases to the maximum permitted height on the site, as established in this plan, may be permitted, but only if it has been demonstrated that the other built form policies of the plan cannot be satisfied without increasing the height limit. - 8.1.12 The City anticipates the use of bonusing provisions under Section 37 of the Planning Act to secure a range of public benefits in the VMC.
-In addition to the community benefits identified in Policy 10.1.2.8 of Volume 1 of the Official Plan that may qualify for bonusing, the following benefits may also qualify: - · secondary subway entrances in Millway Park; - indoor public bicycle parking facility; - contributions or facilities for the School Boards that optimize the size and use of school sites; - emergency services facilities; - structured parking (below or above grade) to be transferred to a public authority for use as public parking. - 8.1.13 All development on lands adjacent to Provincial highways, including roads and buildings, shall be set back a minimum of 14 metres from the highway right-of-way. - 8.1.14 Development shall not be permitted in Special Study Area A (West) identified on Schedule G until the final road alignments in the area have been determined to the satisfaction of the City, the Region of York and the Ontario Ministry of Transportation.
+- 8.1.9 As per Policy 9.2.1.8 of Volume 1 of the Official Plan, the use of the maximum FSI to justify extra height, the use of the maximum height to justify extra density, or use of either of those regulations to deviate from the other built form policies of this plan will be deemed to meet neither the intent nor spirit of this plan. - 8.1.10 Notwithstanding Policy 8.1.8, where land is required to be conveyed to the City for the purposes of constructing or improving a major collector or minor arterial street, the area of the land to be conveyed shall be included in the land area used to calculate permitted density.
+In such cases, minor increases to the maximum permitted height on the site, as established in this plan, may be permitted, but only if it has been demonstrated that the other built form policies of the plan cannot be satisfied without increasing the height limit.